Premier dog training in Sacramento, Lake Tahoe and many other areas of the Northern California Region

 Depending upon the prey drive, or enthusiasm, of your dog, a simple toy can be a great training tool.
 With that said, it is key to know how to discern which toy is appropriate for use as a training tool.
 Of equal importance is knowing how to turn a simple toy into a motivational training toy.
 As with all training tools, the wrong application of a toy during training will only serve as a distraction, and can undermine your training efforts.

 At Dog Training For Owners, we have the knowledge and experience to educate you about many types of training equipment, tools and accessories.
-We can help demonstrate how they should and should not be used, as well as help you determine the right tools for you and your canine companion.
+Not only will we help you select the appropriate training tools for your particular dog, we will show you how to use them effectively as educational tools, so you don't end up using them to punish your dog!

-To find our more about how we can help you, contact us today.
+To find out more about how we can help you, contact us today.

 Quick appointments available for Sacramento and surrounding areas including Fair Oaks, Citrus Heights, Rancho Cordova, Granite Bay, Roseville, Loomis, Folsom, El Dorado Hills, Cameron Park, Shingle Springs, Placerville, Lake Tahoe and more.
 We are available for travel to other areas of California and Nevada on a case by case basis.
 Contact us for details.